ksaaskil/kong-tutorial/README.md

 In my case, I got `"key": "dym9zREuneIvdDRWhrCyGXonCxEe35NP"` and `"secret": "DBy5j4nQmxmkTFvTcROuklzZkAccOZYw"`.

-List credentials:
+List all JWT credentials for a consumer:

 ```bash
 $ curl http://kong:8001/consumers/user123/jwt
 ```

-To craft JWT, the headers must be
+To craft a JWT, the headers are

 ```json
 {